In Egypt turmoil, start-up firms find ways to flourish

 Data from the investment ministry supports this theory.
 Capital invested in new firms fell to 897 million pounds in May this year from 1.11 billion pounds in May 2010, as the economic slump hit corporate financing.
 But the number of new firms founded during the month actually rose, to 823 from 690.

 Abdelrahman Magdy, chief executive of Egypreneur, which helps local entrepreneurs find the contacts and services they need, said that before the 2011 revolution, Egypreneur had 2,000 to 3,000 followers on Twitter.
-It now has over 45,000.
+It now has about 20,000.

 SMALL